wdongcom/deepwiki/README.md

 `footer_code` | HTML code at the end of `<body>`, can be placed your Google Analytics code, ["Fork me on GitHub"](https://github.com/blog/273-github-ribbons) badge, and anything you want.
 Defaults to empty.
 `password` | Main password to view the website, fill in this to enable site authentication.
 Defaults to empty.
 `cookie_salt` | A random string for encrypt cookies data, important.
 Defaults to empty.
-`docs` | Specify all document titles, filenames and slug names in an array.
-See [Define all documents in configuration](#/writing-documents).
-Defaults to empty.

 ### Directory Structure

 ```
 deepwiki-docs/                   Document files in Markdown, plain text, HTML
+             /index.json         A JSON specified all document titles, filenames, slug names and hierarchy
 deepwiki-assets/                 Asset files (e.g. images)
 deepwiki-config/config.json      Main configuration file in JSON
 deepwiki-themes/                 DeepWiki themes